 - 1. What factors limit women's involvement in on-farm agricultural tasks? - 2.
-What strategies can be implemented to encourage men's increased involvement in food preparation, household care, and maintenance tasks, beyond their current limited engagement? - 3.
-How can we empower adolescents in households to align their task engagement with developmental needs and responsibilities, while addressing challenges like limited education and increased workload - 4.
+Does women's limited mobility prevent them from going to the markets to either sell agricultural products or to purchase food?
+Or is it gender norms? - 3.
+What factors can facilitate more sharing of food preparation related tasks among household members? - 4.
 Is there a case for safety nets to alleviate the household task burden on women in households without adult male members?